On High-Dimensional Change-Point Detection Based on Pairwise Distances: High-dimensional behaviour of the proposed method

-Under (A1) and (A2), the weak law of large numbers (WLLN) holds for the sequence of possibly dependent and non-identically distributed random variables $\{{W^{(q)}}^2:q\ge 1\}$ (i.e., $\left|\frac{1}{d}\|{\bf W}\|^2-E\big(\frac{1}{d}\|{\bf W}\|^2\big)\right| \stackrel{P}{\rightarrow}0$ as $d \rightarrow \infty$), and (A3) gives the limiting (as $d \rightarrow \infty$) values of $E\big(\frac{1}{d}\|{\bf W}\|^2\big)$ and hence that of $\frac{1}{d}\|{\bf W}\|^2$ for different choices of $r$ and $s$ ($r,s=1,2$).
-However, if the coordinate variables are i.i.d., as in the Examples 1 and 2, WLLN holds under the second moment assumption; (A1) and (A2) are not needed there.
-These assumptions are quite common in the HDLSS literature. \cite{hall2005geometric} considered the $d$-dimensional observations as time series truncated at time $d$, and in addition to (A1) and (A3), they assumed the $\rho$-mixing property of the time series.
-Note that { Assumption} (A2), which assumes the weak dependence among the coordinate variables, holds under that $\rho$-mixing condition.
-Similar conditions for WLLN and the convergence of pairwise distances were also considered in \cite{ahn2007high, jung2009pca,aoshima2018} and \cite{banerjee2025high}.
-Under (A1)-(A3), we have the high-dimensional consistency of our proposed method as stated in Theorem 2.
+Under (A1) and (A2), the weak law of large numbers (WLLN) holds for the sequence of possibly dependent and non-identically distributed random variables $\{{W^{(q)}}^2:q\ge 1\}$ (i.e., $\left|\frac{1}{d}\|{\bf W}\|^2-E\big(\frac{1}{d}\|{\bf W}\|^2\big)\right| \stackrel{P}{\rightarrow}0$ as $d \rightarrow \infty$), and (A3) gives the limiting (as $d \rightarrow \infty$) values of $E\big(\frac{1}{d}\|{\bf W}\|^2\big)$ and hence those of $\frac{1}{d}\|{\bf W}\|^2$ for different choices of $r$ and $s$ ($r,s=1,2$).
+However, if the coordinate variables are i.i.d., as in the Examples \ref{exa:1} and \ref{exa:2}, WLLN holds under the second moment assumption; (A1) and (A2) are not needed there.
+Assumptions (A1)-(A3) are quite common in the HDLSS literature.
+In addition to (A1) and (A3), \cite{hall2005geometric} assumed a $\rho$-mixing property of the coordinate variables for distance convergence.
+Assumption (A2), which assumes weak dependence among the coordinate variables, holds under that $\rho$-mixing condition.
+Similar conditions for WLLN and the convergence of pairwise distances were also considered in \cite{ahn2007high, jung2009pca,aoshima2018} and \cite{banerjee2025high}. {